 Gary's services were also called upon by Williams F1 team as their simulator driver in early 2016 and 2018 saw him even complete a test in Bahrain where he drove over 120 laps in over 40-degree heat.
 This season also marked Gary's 150th race in the DTM, making him the 10th most experienced driver in the series' 34-year history.

 2018 marked Gary's and Mercedes' final season in the DTM as the manufacturer departs the series.
 The season proved to be a fitting farwell for the DTM legend, as Gary secured his second DTM Championship in dramatic fashion at the last race of the season in Hockenhiem.
 A total of 3 wins and 10 podiums, as well as scoring points in all but three of the 20 races, guided Gary to the Championship.
 Gary also performed the best out of any driver in qualifying this year with five pole positions and nine starts from the front row of the grid.

-After making his DTM debut back in the 2003 season, Gary has now completed a phenomenal 15 seasons for Mercedes, since first joing the DTM, and so, has been in the cockpit of a DTM car with the three-pointed star for half of Mercedes-AMG Motorsport's 30 years in the DTM.
-During this time, he has secured 17 pole positions, 24 wins and 48 podiums - alongside his two championship titles and his four finishes as vice-champion.
+After making his DTM debut back in the 2003 season, Gary completed a phenomenal 15 seasons for Mercedes, since first joining the DTM, and so, was in the cockpit of a DTM car with the three-pointed star for half of Mercedes-AMG Motorsport's 30 years in the DTM.
+During that time, he secured 17 pole positions, 24 wins and 48 podiums - alongside his two championship titles and his four finishes as vice-champion.

 The end of 2018 and 2019 marked a new challenge for Gary as he would embark upon a new series for the first time in 15 years.
 Chosen to drive forward HWA RACELAB's maiden campaign in the ABB FIA Formula E Championship, Gary would turn his attention to the electric street racing series.